open-rmf/fleet_adapter_mir/docs/mir_actions.md

 Some relevant MiR missions are pre-defined and can be automatically created on the MiR on startup.
 These missions are used to facilitate the pickup and dropoff activities.
 They are defined and stored in the `rmf_cart_missions.json` file and do not require any further configuration.

 However, since there are various types of latching methods available for different MiR models, users will need to set up their custom pickup and dropoff missions on the MiR, as well as implement their own `CartDetection` plugin module with the appropriate APIs to detect latching states.
+A `BaseCartDetection` abstract class is provided the methods to be implemented.

 Before setting up, you may want to refer to the [list of RMF missions](https://github.com/open-rmf/fleet_adapter_mir/blob/main/docs/mir_missions.md#RMF-missions-for-rmf_cart_delivery) required for this MiR Action.